Image-Guided Radiation Therapy (IGRT)

 What is Image-Guided Radiation Therapy (IGRT)?

-A type of radiation therapy that uses imaging technologies to guide radiation beams.
+A type of radiation therapy that uses imaging technologies to guide the delivery of radiation to tumors.

 How does IGRT work?

-Can IGRT be combined with other cancer treatments?
+Can IGRT be used in combination with other treatments?

-Yes, often used in conjunction with surgery, chemotherapy, or other radiation therapies.
+Yes, it may be used in conjunction with surgery, chemotherapy, or other types of radiation therapy.

 Are there potential side effects associated with IGRT?